What I Can Help You With

-Case Study 2: Two Steps Back... and Many Steps Forward
+Case Study 2: Two Steps Back… Many Steps Forward

 So, I took over and helped Ryan rebuild his practice.
 The first thing we did was assess the rest of his staff’s personality and cognitive profiles.
 We then had a leadership meeting for Ryan to implement immediately.

 The clinic was losing about $35K a month.
-Also, due to the fact he had one less therapist, he couldn’t handle his usual volume of patients.
-This made him lose at least $500 to $1200 daily.
+In addition, because he had one less therapist, he couldn’t handle his usual volume of patients.
+He was losing between $500 and $1200 every day.
 It was all starting to add up fast…very fast.

 He was in crisis mode.
-His current staff was worried.
+His current staff team was worried.
 What would happen?
 Should they start looking for a new job?
 Once Ryan and I completed the profiles and had the staff leadership meeting, the decision was made.
 I promoted two and fired one.
 Yes, I fired one.
-(She was going to be a poison to any new hires.)
+She was going to be a poison to any new hires.

 We started my formal three-part hiring process.
 We were desperate.
 But not so desperate that we would take just anyone.
 I also put together a marketing campaign for past patients about a new charity we were involved with and how we were moving forward with new and exciting treatments.
 I also attached a CD and 10 video testimonials from our current patients.

-The entire process took 90 to 95 days, but Ryan came out on top with a better staff, better systems in place, and a brighter, more automated practice.
-He learned the value of leadership, which most therapists believe does not have a monetary value.
+The entire process took 90 days, but Ryan came out on top with a better staff, better systems in place, and a brighter, more automated practice.
+He learned the value of leadership.
+And contrary to what most therapists believe, it comes with a monetary value.

-But I disagree.
-Ryan’s practice was -$50K a month due to poor leadership.
+When we started, Ryan’s practice was losing $50K a month due to poor leadership.
 He is now generating $80K a month and opened his second clinic using the same system.
 It’s already generating $17K profit monthly.